Updated December 2022

 Most employers are looking for apprentices who already have basic knowledge of power tools, electrical installation, the Electrical Code, and safety regulations.

 Companies want apprentices they don't have to train from scratch, who can actually be helpful on the job site.
 The more you know starting out, the better chance you'll have of landing an apprenticeship with a good company.

 Pre-apprenticeship electrician programs typically run for about 24 weeks.
 Courses include fundamental skills you can carry with you into your apprenticeship, such as :

-A good trades school will also help you find and apply for apprenticeships, and connect with you local employers who regularly hire their graduates.
+A good trade school will also help you find and apply for apprenticeships and connect you with local employers who regularly hire their graduates.

 Have questions about pre-apprenticeship electrician training?
 Your next step is to talk with an admissions advisor at a trusted trades school.

 An advisor will walk you through admission requirements, courses, financial aid options, and employment support.
 They will explain the electrician apprenticeship and certification process and help you figure out if this trade is right for you.